agonzalezro/agonzalezro.github.io/content/pages/about.md

 About
 =====

-My name is Alexandre González, I am a |age| years old Spanish developer currently working in UK, exactly in London at [GreenManGaming](http://www.greenmangaming.com).
+My name is Alexandre González, I am a 29 years old Spanish developer currently working in UK, exactly in London at [GreenManGaming](http://www.greenmangaming.com).